rsmets/personal-site/src/content/work/homebase.md

 ---
-title: HomeBase, An Inbox That Thinks For You
+title: HomeBase, A Generative UI Inbox
 startDate: 2025-10-04T00:00:00Z
 endDate: 2026-06-01T00:00:00Z
-img: /assets/homebase.svg
+img: /assets/homebase.png
-img_alt: HomeBase app logo
+img_alt: HomeBase Travel Command view rendering flights and stays as a generative-UI dashboard over email
 description: |
   An AI-native email client that started as iMessage-for-email and became a generative-UI dashboard that summarizes, structures, and reasons over the noisy 95% of your inbox.
 tags: